kapok-lang/kapok/doc/guide/take-the-red-pill.md

 ### Dependencies

 To compile from source in platform Unix/Linux or Mac OS, these packages must be installed first: make, erlang, rebar 2.
+Because the Elixir standard library is widely used in Kapok source code, it's also needed to compile Kapok.

 #### Mac OS X